acv/reconbot/README.md

 Reconbot for Eve Online
 =======================

-Reconbot is a notification relay bot for an MMO game [Eve Online](http://secure.eveonline.com/signup/?invc=905e73a0-eb57-49ab-8fe5-9759c2ba5e99&action=buddy).
+Reconbot is a notification relay bot for an MMO game [Eve Online](https://www.eveonline.com/signup?invc=6b509cb9-dbab-48a1-b30b-d81796f9a4df).
-It fetches character notifications from the EVE API, filters irrelevant ones out and sends relevant ones to set Slack or Discord channels.
+It fetches character notifications from the EVE API, filters irrelevant ones out and sends relevant ones to set Discord channels.
 Notifications like SOV changes, SOV/POS/POCO/Citadel attacks.

 # Setup